Driftwood Public Library

 This program is made possible through the generous support of the Franz Bakery Foundation, U.S. Bank, the Doris & Michael Garcia Fund, the Oregon Cultural Trust, and the Lincoln County Cultural Coalition.

-Whether you have lingering COVID concerns, or simply find that picking items up at our Galley Avenue entrance is more convenient for you, we continue to offer curbside service to our cardholders as a quick, easy way to pick up your holds.
+Whether you’re just not feeling well and want to limit your exposure to others, or simply find that picking items up at our Galley Avenue entrance is more convenient for you, we offer curbside service to our cardholders as a quick, easy way to pick up your holds.

 Did you know?

 Library2Go ebooks and e-audiobooks (available through the Libby app) now show up in your catalog search results?
-When you search for a title such as We Keep the Dead Close by Becky Cooper, not only will you see the library's physical holdings, but our digital holdings as well!
-If the book is marked with [electronic resource] and includes the information, "Click to access digital title through Overdrive," it is a title that any cardholder can download!
-Just follow the link and sign into your Library2Go account.
+When you search for a title such as The Tale of the Flopsy Bunnies by Beatrix Potter, not only will you see the library's physical holdings, but our digital holdings as well!
+If the book is marked with [eBook] and includes the information, "Borrow with Libby," it is a title that any cardholder can download!
+Just follow the link and sign into your Library2Go account to check the item out.

 Friends of the Driftwood Library Book Sale